StephanMusgrave/unipop/README.md

 Once signed up successfully, the user has access to all items sold by users with the similar email ending.

-E.g. For example, New York University (NYU) will assign an alpha numeric email address like 'jk2662@nyu.edu' to each student.
+For example, New York University (NYU) will assign an alpha numeric email address like 'jk2662@nyu.edu' to each student.
 People with an '@nyu.edu' address will see all posts by '@nyu.edu' users.
 They won't see posts by other universities, like'@harvard.edu' or '@lse.ac.uk'.

-A future consideration is to customize access to suit each university, as some universities are smaller and lack critical mass for unipop to be successful.
+A future consideration is to customize access for each university, as some universities are smaller and lack critical mass for unipop to be successful.

 Item display page
 ---